qgeissmann/snailTracker/README.md

 to extract darker blobs.
 Blobs are scored according to their similarity with the expected blob.

-An example can be found on youtube: http://youtu.be/V9fK-VXb_VM
+An example can be found on youtube: http://www.youtube.com/watch?v=VdbRuSgqwIU&feature=youtu.be

 The rest of the analysis will be done in `R`.
+An example script (`script.R`) is provided.

 To compile the program after cloning: